outranker/css-practice/my-notes.md

 is fill area - area that gets filled with background image/color final width and heigh of the element includes border, padding and content width/height

+## 39. CSS Theory #4: Types of Boxes

+both display: block and display: inline has their problems. so just use display: inline-block. one problem that comes to mind quickly is that margin top and bottom doesn't work for inline elements

+## 53. Flexbox terminology

+we got main axis. we also got cross axis. main axis is the main one, while cross axis is the secondary one.

+## 54. Spacing and Aligning items

+justify-content aligns items across the main axis. by default that means horizontally align-items aligns items across the cross axis. by default that means vertically we have align-items which aligns all items. if we want to align one specific item we can use align-self on that child element. the property values are the same. we can also use order property on child element to change the order that they are in. by default all the child elements have value of 0 for order. if we assign a value less than 0 to one child element, it gets in the first place. if we assign greater than 0 it changes its position to the last place.

+## 55. The flex property

+flex property is a shorthand for flex-grow, flex-shrink and flex-basis. they work on flex items not on flex container. also shorthands can be used individually default values:
+flex-grow: 0
+flex-shrink: 1
+flex-basis: auto

+flex: flex-grow(0) flex-shrink(1) flex-basis(auto);